|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 One method of reducing the amount of energy storage required at wind and run-of-river generators is to sell part of their electricity output as interruptable power.
-Interruptable power is electricity that can displace another fuel such as oil, gasoline, diesel fuel, propane, ethanol, etc. For example, the electricity might be used for hybrid heating, for charging the batteries of a plug-in hybrid vehicle or for production of electrolytic hydrogen.
+Interruptable power is electricity that can displace a fossil fuel such as oil, gasoline, diesel fuel, propane, ethanol, natural gas, etc. For example, the electricity might be used for hybrid heating, for charging the batteries of a plug-in hybrid vehicle or for production of electrolytic hydrogen.
 Provided that the customer has a fully functional alternative fossil fueled energy system, then the electricity is interruptable.
-The IES is not as reliable as the FES but the IES provides electrical energy at a much lower cost per kWh.
+The IES is not as reliable like the UES but the IES provides electrical energy at a much lower cost per kWh.